Asymptotics for the spectral function on Zoll manifolds

+Here, $\exp_{x_0}:T_{x_0}^*M \to M$ denotes the exponential map with footpoint at $x_0$.
+Corollary~\ref{c:conjTrue} shows that for appropriately chosen intervals these asymptotics do, in fact, hold at points on a Zoll manifold where~\eqref{e:loopset_assumption} is satisfied.

-Results about Conjecture~\ref{conj1} yield corresponding asymptotics for the covariance function of monochromatic random wave.
+Results about Conjecture~\ref{conj1} yield corresponding asymptotics for the covariance function of monochromatic random waves.
 Indeed, for a general manifold $(M,g)$, when the interval in \eqref{e:psi} is $[\lambda-\frac{1}{2}, \lambda+\frac{1}{2}]$, the asymptotics from~\cite{CH15, CH18} show that~\eqref{e:kernelConv} holds when the point $x_0$ is non self-focal.
-In the case where $(M,g)$ has no conjugate points, the asymptotics in \eqref{e:kernelConv} hold at every point with a logarithmic improvement on the rate of decay to $0$ \cite{Keeler2020}.
+In the case where $(M,g)$ has no conjugate points~\cite{Keeler2020} (or more generally there are `very' few loops, see~\cite{CanzaniGalkowski2020}), the asymptotics in \eqref{e:kernelConv} hold at every point with a logarithmic improvement on the rate of decay to $0$.

-In the language of Nazarov-Sodin \cite{NS16}, if the asymptotics in \eqref{e:kernelConv} hold at every $x_0\in M$, then the random waves $\psi_{\lambda, \ve}$ have translation invariant local limits.
+In the language of Nazarov-Sodin \cite{NS16}, if the asymptotics in \eqref{e:kernelConv} hold at every $x_0\in M$, then the random waves $\psi_{\lambda, \w}$ have translation invariant local limits.
 For ensembles with such translation invariant local limits, Zelditch \cite{Zel09}, Nazarov-Sodin \cite{NS16}, Sarnak-Wigman \cite{SW19}, Gayet-Welschinger \cite{GW16}, Canzani-Sarnak \cite{CS19}, Canzani-Hanin \cite{CH20} as well as others, prove detailed results on non-integral statistics of the nodal sets of random waves.
 Such nodal set statistics include the number of connected components, Betti numbers, and topological types.
-In particular, Corollary~\ref{c:MRW_cor} shows that Zoll manifolds have translation invariant local limits and hence that the corresponding results about statistics of nodal sets and critical points extend to the case of Zoll manifolds.